strubium/source-sdk-2013-smeagled/README.md

 # Source SDK 2013 Smeagled
-This is my modified copy of the Source SDK to merge popular fixes and Imporve AI
+This is my modified copy of the Source SDK to serve as a base for a game I am working on

+Features:
+* Compiling under VS2022!!!
+* Props will now use their scrapeSmooth sound if they have one
+* On death, you will not go into third person.
+* ent_fire's delay can now be a decimal
+* SCHED_HOLD_RALLY_POINT now uses the right operator
+* HUGE compile time increase for vrad.exe (Was 30 minutes, now 6.5)
+  * I highly recommend looked at the original PR for this, its very cool https://github.com/ValveSoftware/source-sdk-2013/pull/436
+* vrad.exe now uses 32 threads instead of 16